 When you have your Uyuni Server set up, you are ready to start registering clients.
 For more information about registering clients on a public cloud, see Client-configuration > Clients-pubcloud.

 3.1.5.
-Connect Pay-as-you-go instance
+Connect PAYG instance

 In the three major public cloud providers (AWS, GCP and Azure), SUSE: